cemuyuk/Spatial-Augmented-Reality-Sandbox/README.md

 Additionally, OpenGL's 'freeglut' library is used for Topological Mapping on the sand.
 Make sure to add that to your system/program's references.

+Lastly, glut.cpp and sdl.cpp files are overriden.
+Current program has specific needs for hand gesture reading and topological mapping.
+In order to meet those needs.
+We have added some methods and overridden some methods in glut.
+Do not hesitate to send e-mails for further questions about this.